TomaszSuchan/pollen-metabarcoding/readme.md

 - download SINTAX ITS2 database from: https://github.com/molbiodiv/meta-barcoding-dual-
 585 indexing/blob/master/precomputed/viridiplantae_all_2014.sintax.fa
 - run `process_reads.sh`
-- sumarize results in the table using `summarize_classification_sintax.R`
+- summarize results in the table using `summarize_classification_sintax.R`

 Raw sequences used in the paper are available form the European Nucleotide Archive: http://www.ebi.ac.uk/ena/data/view/PRJEB26439